LauraAmabili/DigitalForensics/MLforFraudDetection.md

 everything has to be evaluate at the end by an human if you need to have a score easy to investigate/interpret, you have to avoid PCA

+ #### Segmentation ?? non so se ci si è soffermato
+Sometimes the data are segmented before the analytical modeling starts.
+It allow to estimate different analytical models each tailored to a specific segment.
+However, by segmenting, will increase:
+● the number of analytical models to estimate
+● the production, monitoring, and maintenance costs.

 ## DESCRIPTIVE ANALYTICS FOR FRAUD DETECTION
 ### unservised learning techniques -> descriptive anaytocs for fraud detection